Articles in this section

 The hostname of the URL the user accessed in the Chrome browser.

-NOTE: For more data configuration and export options, check out our ActivConnect add-on, a set of API connectors and tools that enable access to your ActivTrak data in hundreds of external applications.
+Note: For more data configuration and export options, check out our ActivConnect API (Add-on), a set of API connectors and tools that enable access to your ActivTrak data in hundreds of external applications.

 Because we respect data privacy and our focus is on helping organizations improve workforce productivity and efficiency, we do not collect the following intrusive monitoring data points: